phaynes/rsync-cp/README.md

-# rsync-cp
+# rsync-cp Transfer files across a network.
-Enables simplified copy of data between nodes in a network cluster.
+Shows how to build and run an rsync process as a docker.